Capture & Identify unique molecular fingeprints

 Liquid, solid & gaseous

-In-situ analysis
+In-situ monitoring

 Broad Coverage